 Crypto is a rapidly growing investment vehicle, but finding ways to passively make money on it isn’t easy.
 Thankfully, there’s a way to put your crypto to work for you: a cryptocurrency savings account.

 However, finding the best cryptocurrency savings account is tough because there are so many features to consider.
 To help you out, we’ve compiled a list of the top savings accounts for crypto.
-In this article, we’ll take a look at 12 awesome options and explain what you should look for before opening an account.
+In this article, we’ll take a look at the best options and explain what you should look for before opening an account.

 Best Crypto Savings Accounts

-Of all the cryptocurrency savings accounts available, 12 options stood out among the pack.
+Of all the cryptocurrency savings accounts available, these options stood out among the pack.
 Here’s a look at today’s best crypto savings accounts.

 1. BlockFi: Best Overall